For the protection of the works of art and our visitors, the following policies currently apply when you visit the

 - Visitors will be asked to present all carried items for inspection upon entering the Gallery.

 - Checkrooms are free of charge and located at each entrance.
 Luggage and other oversized bags must be presented at the Fourth Street entrance of the East or West Building or Sixth Street entrance of the West Building to permit X-ray screening and must be checked in the checkrooms at those entrances.
 We regret that we are unable to accommodate any items larger than 17 x 26 inches (43 x 66 cm) into the Gallery or its checkrooms.

 - For the safety of the art work and our visitors, nothing may be carried on your back.
-Any bag or other item that cannot be carried reasonably and safely in some other manner must be checked.
+Any bag, umbrella, or other item that cannot be carried reasonably and safely in some other manner must be checked.

 - We recommend that students leave their backpacks at school or on the bus to prevent entry delays.